HandyBananaMan/GMESagaSaved/GME/2021-06-29/DD/posts_markdown/I_think_BlackRock_added_something_to_the_Russell_prospectuses_relating_to_a...md

 Edit: Gee thanks strangers!
 My first Reddit awards and it's two All-Seeing Eyes!

-Edit again: If those stocks were considered "threshold securities" \[a number of consecutive days of FTDs in a row\] they would be forced to cover on.... **July 14**.
+Edit again: If those stocks were considered "threshold securities" \![a number of consecutive days of FTDs in a row\] they would be forced to cover on.... **July 14**.
 Unfortunately I can't do ftp files but if someone wants to check the [Historical Threshold Lists](http://www.nasdaqtrader.com/trader.aspx?id=regshothreshold) for Nasdaq especially week of Russell rebalancing I think that's where we'd find if it was in fact a threshold security.

 The **good news...** I don't think they could hide FTDs of the ETFs themselves the way they've been hiding GME FTDs but correct me if I'm wrong.
 If this is what I think it is, it's a fucking infinity chess move.
 BR + RC: "Oh you want to use our ETFs to keep shorting GME?
 Psych, we're gonna force you to cover FTDs on our ETFs and thus buy GME.
 Now S my D"